Grenville M. Dodge: Pioneer of military intelligence

 Dodge would utilize human intelligence from female spies, runaway slaves and unionists living in Confederate territory.
-He created a Corps of Scouts for special reconnaissance from units of loyal residents of the south in the First Tennessee Cavalry and ex-slaves of the First Alabama Cavalry.
+He created a Corps of Scouts for special reconnaissance from units of loyal residents of the south in the 1st Tennessee Cavalry and First Alabama Cavalry.
 He also employed more technical intelligence gathering disciplines such as signals intelligence and counterintelligence by tapping telegraph wires while enciphering the Union Army's own dispatches.
 He was infamously obsessed with operational security and corresponded by courier rather than telegraph.
 His agents were trained to avoid exaggerations by innovative methods such as measuring the length of a column along a road.

 When General Stephen Hurlbut threatened to cease funding for Dodge's spy operations if Dodge did not turn over the names of his agents, Grant backed Dodge.
 Even Grant himself did not have this information.

 At its peak, his network ran from Georgia (Atlanta and Dalton), to Alabama (Florence, Selma, Decatur, Mobile), to Tennessee (Chattanooga and Columbia) to Mississippi, where information would be reported to Dodge, to Maj.
 Gen. Richard Oglesby, to Hurlbut in Memphis, to Grant himself, a process of about ten days.
 Dodge would later report directly to Grant during the Vicksburg campaign, where he even had agents open Confederate General Joseph Johnston's mail.
 Dodge's agents would report solely to him and him alone, but on May 16, 1863, when intelligence indicated Grant could turn his forces away from Johnston and concentrate on John C. Pemberton's force at Vicksburg, "to achieve timely delivery of information, Dodge violated his own rules of communications security and had his agents report directly to Grant," resulting in the capture of one of his agents and the death of two others.

 In 1863, Grant wrote to Dodge that "you have a much more important command than that of a division in the field."